Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors

-If $\Delta_f \neq \{0\}$ we say $f$ is \textbf{linearisable}, and that $\Delta_f$ is a \textbf{Siegel Disk}.
-Otherwise if $\Delta_f = \{0\}$ $f$ is non-linearisable and $0$ is called a \textbf{Cremer Fixed Point}.
-In all such cases it is a consequence of results by Fatou and Mane \cite{fatou} \cite{manee}there exists a special critical point $c \in \mathds{C}$ which \textit{interacts} with the fixed point.
-That is
+If there is a neighbourhood of $0$ where $f$ is conformally conjugate to the rotation $z\mapsto e^{2\pi i \alpha}z$, $f$ is \textbf{linearisable}, and we denote $\Delta_f\supsetneq\{0\}$ to be the maximal connected open set upon which this conjugacy extends.
+This is called the \textbf{Siegel Disk}.
+Otherwise, $0$ is a \textbf{Cremer Fixed Point} and we define $\Delta_f = \{0\}$.
+In both cases it is a consequence of results by Fatou and Mane \cite{fatou,manee} that there exists a recurrent critical point $c \in \mathds{C}$ of $f$ which satisfies

-and also $c$ is recurrent to itself, meaning $c\in\omega(c)$. \begin{definition} For $f\in Hol(\overline{\mathds{C}})$ and $c\in\overline{\mathds{C}}$ which satisfies the above, we call $c$ an \textbf{active} critical point. \end{definition} Following Cheraghi in $\cite{cheraghi2022topology}$: \begin{definition} This set $\omega(c)$ is called the \textbf{irrationally indifferent attractor}. \end{definition} One of the main methods for studying the dynamics of $f$, is to use renormalisation, which heuristically corresponds to considering the dynamical sub-systems which arise from first return maps to sectors at $0$.